Woman holding her cheek

 Local anesthetic will be administered at the treatment site to keep the procedure as comfortable as possible.
 If you have dental anxiety or sensitivity, sedation can help you stay relaxed throughout your treatment.

-Removing the Infected Pulp
+Removing the Pulp

 Your dentist will create a small opening in the crown of your tooth.
 The diseased pulp, nerves, and blood vessels will be removed through this opening.